-- Chrome is the best SWF file player browser in the world.
+- Chrome is known as a great SWF file player browser to try out.

 - Converting the SWF files to another format can make them accessible.

 - There are several other means of opening SWF files outside Chrome.

 Finding a solution to the SWF files not working in Chrome is crucial.
 Most people still try to use Adobe flash player in the present day, but it won’t work.

 This is because the software has been stopped and is no longer available.
 Chrome has been adopted to open the SWF file format in place of Adobe.